corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 @BelongsToContract(MarsVoucherContract::class)
 data class MarsVoucher (
-        val voucherDesc : String,//For example: "One stamp can exchange for a basket of HoneyCrispy Apple" val issuer: Party, //The person who issued the stamp val holder: Party, //The person who currently owns the stamp override val linearId: UniqueIdentifier,//LinearState required variable.
+        val voucherDesc : String,//For example: "One voucher can be exchanged for one ticket to Mars." val issuer: Party, //The person who issued the voucher. val holder: Party, //The person who currently owns the voucher. override val linearId: UniqueIdentifier,//LinearState required variable.
 ) : LinearState, JsonRepresentable{